fslev/cucumber-jutils-tutorial/Readme.md

 Cucumber-JUtils has a special mechanism for parsing these variables '#[]' present inside the Gherkin steps.
 It replaces these variables with their values, before passing them to the parameters from the corresponding Java step definition methods.

-## Comparing
+## Matching
-In current tutorial project, we compare using the JTest-Utils compare mechanism:
+In current tutorial project, we match objects using the JTest-Utils matching mechanism:
 https://github.com/fslev/jtest-utils/wiki/Compare-mechanisms

 ## General best practices for writing Cucumber scenarios